Alice Ho (actress): Life and career

 Ho began her acting career with minor roles in local television shows starting in 1997 and had appeared in more than 50 television series.
 She was known for having portrayed the role of "Beansprout Auntie" in the popular long-form series Holland V (2003).
 Her last screen appearance was in the 2023 Channel 8 series The Sky is Still Blue.

-Aside from being an actress, Ho was an active qigong practitioner who co-founded the Qigong Shi Ba Shi Association Singapore (新加坡气功十八式协会) in 1987, and served as the chairman for 31 years before stepping down from her position in 2021 to serve as a consultant.
+Aside from being an actress, Ho was an active qigong practitioner who co-founded the Qigong Shi Ba Shi Association Singapore (新加坡气功十八式协会) in 1987, and served as the chairman for 31 years before stepping down from her position in 2021 to serve as the Association Affair Advisor.
 A chief trainer at the association, Ho led teams to participate in various qigong tournament and exchange programmes organised by the International Health Qigong Federation.
 She won multiple gold medals in tournaments held by the federation and obtained a Health Qigong Duan 6 Diploma in 2018.